 3. Memory Grove Park

-As you can see in the photos above, the ground was blanketed by pile and pile of leaves.
+As you can see in the photos above, the ground was blanketed by piles and piles of leaves.
 I felt like I was walking in a fairytale movie.
 It was so breathtaking.
 Before leaving the park, I gathered a bunch of beautiful and colorful leaves and kept them in a book.
 Once the leaves are ready to use, I'll make them into bookmarks.